xyzhang30/Breakout_Game/doc/PLAN.md

 ## Interesting Breakout Variants

  * Idea #1: Bricks n Balls: this is probably a biased answer, but I really like bricks n balls and I used to have the exact same app shown on the youtube video on my phone.
-(I got to the mid-300s, and was stuck on one level for several months so I deleted the game) I like this variant because, especially for harder levels, the player has to really think about and "plan" which blocks to hit first, and aim for a correct angle that maximizes the bounces of the ball.
+I like this variant because, especially for harder levels, the player has to really think about and "plan" which blocks to hit first, and aim for a correct angle that maximizes the bounces of the ball.

- * Idea #2:
+ * Idea #2: Brick Breaker Hero: I think this one is interesting because it puts the relatively simple game of breaking bricks with a ball into a context with character and plot setting, with more visual varieties.
+The boss in each level also add an interesting and attention catching point for the player.

 ## Paddle Ideas

- * Idea #1: "catching" the ball when it hits the paddle and releasing it at a later time when a certain power up is acquired
+ * Idea #1: "catching" the ball when it hits the paddle and releasing it when user clicks again on the screen.
+The user can move the ball with the paddle with it's sticking on it.
+Triggered by a power up

- * Idea #2:
+ * Idea #2: the middle part of the paddle bounces normally, the left and right thirds cause the ball to bounce back in the direction it came

 ## Block Ideas